 4. Send your Product to Certification Testing.
 After ensuring your product is Z-Wave compliant, finalize and submit your form on the Z-Wave Certification Portal.
 A case number is automatically assigned and once your submission has been reviewed and approved, you can start working with one of our independent test houses.

 5. Market Certification.
 Start your Market Certification with the Z-Wave Alliance as soon as you have a case number.
-Read more about how to use Market Certification may be found on the “Getting Started” page in the Certification Portal, linked above.
+More information about how to use Market Certification may be found on the “Getting Started” page in the Certification Portal, linked above.

 6. Z-Wave Certification is done.
 Once the device has passed the technical tests AND the Market Certification has been approved by the Z-Wave Alliance a Z-Wave certification number is issued and you can now launch your product into the interoperable Z-Wave ecosystem.